antdawg925/REACTed/README.md

 ------------------------------------------------- MongDB -----------------------------------------------------
-Assuming you have instalation of MongoDB to you computer.
+Assuming you have MongoDB installed to your computer.
 Create an instance of a database and include the name of that database in the server.js file line 5 const DB_NAME = " "